All Episodes

 Rod Rosenstein ought to go.

-Every single document that has been subpoenaed, it's always the last minute, and the person that ran the interference up to the last hour was Rod Rosenstein.
+And the person that ran the interference up to the last hour was Rod Rosenstein.

-If it wasn't, if it wasn't for Nunez, Nunez and others, uh the House Judiciary Committee and the other committees threatening contempt.
+If it wasn't for Nunez, Nunez and others, the House Judiciary Committee and the other committees threatening contempt, we would never see those documents.

-We would never see them because they stonewalled, they lollygagged, they did everything they could, and they're still doing it, so that the American public is not aware of what's going on.
+We would never see them because they stonewalled, they lollygagged, they did everything they could, and they're still doing it so that the American public is not aware of what's going on.

 And that's what they're doing.